 Celebrity endorsements include: Lucie Arnaz Luckinbill, Lucille Ball's daughter who said to the author, "Rosamond, This looks like a fascinating book."
 Maureen McGovern, singer, wrote "Dear Rosamond, Congrats on your absolutely beautiful book!
 Cheers to you!!"

 News editor for The Leader,SUNY/Fredonia College newspaper, wrote, “The memoir touches on many social issues and should be of interest to students spanning multiple majors.
 Burns decided to write the book in order to preserve the primary source documents for readers who may be interested in WWI and the story of her mother and father's long distance relationship.
 The letters published within My Dear Jen chronicle the first-hand accounts of some of the great moments in WW I history - in the "Fighting 69th, 42nd Rainbow Division"

-The following names, places, organizations, historic events and other items of interest are discussed in the book:
+The following names, places, organizations and historic events are discussed in the book: